tristanlukens/dotfiles/README.md

 - yabai
 - skhd
 - karabiner
-- setup scripts
+- various bash scripts

 There's individual READMEs everything but git.
 Everything has its own folder.

-I sync my Visual Studio Code settings with the the built-in feature.
-I tried to only use nvim, but it's just too big of a step.
-Besides that, I think CoC is just a tad too slow.
-If that wasn't enough to use Visual Studio Code, coc-tailwindcss doesn't work at the moment.
-Visual Code is just really good.
+I sync my Visual Studio Code settings with the the built-in feature, but I really only use nvim anymore 😎.

 ## General Todos

+There's individual todos sections in the seperate READMEs.

 - [ ] create a script for moving themes to ayu. for everything.
 I like it better than gruvbox
 - [ ] make dotfiles location modular, probably using ${0:a:h}, but I can't get symlinks to be resolved at the time of writing